DOAGenesys/LAAC/README.md

 This application:
 - Enforces SSO-only login for Genesys Cloud
-- Determines user country using HTML5 browser geolocation and geocoding API
+- Determines user country using HTML5 browser geolocation and backend geocoding API
 - Assigns users to the correct division based on their location
 - Integrates LAAC control before completing SSO login to Genesys Cloud